Healthdirect Free Australian health advice you can count on.

 What can go wrong?

-It's important to discuss the benefits and risks with your surgeon before deciding to have the procedure.
-Most of the time there are no complications, but the risks can include:
+It's important to talk about the benefits and risks with your surgeon before deciding to have the procedure.
+Most of the time there are no complications, but there are some risks including:

 • infection at the site where the implant is inserted

-• meningitis (a serious infection of the membranes around the brain)
+• meningitis (a serious infection of the membranes around your brain)

-• damage to the facial nerve, which can cause paralysis of facial muscles
+• damage to your facial nerve, which can cause paralysis of your facial muscles

-• failure of the implant and needing another procedure to replace it
+• implant failure and needing another procedure to replace it

-There are vaccines available, which lower your risk of meningitis.
-You will be advised to have these vaccines if you haven't already received them.
+There are vaccines available, which can lower your risk of getting meningitis.
+You will be advised to have these vaccines if you haven't already had them.

 How do I take care of my cochlear implant?

-There are some things can do to look after your implant:
+There are some things you can do to look after your implant:

 • You will need to recharge or replace the batteries regularly.